top of page

 Art:

-Computing: We will be looking at and creating spreadsheets.
+We will be looking at Paint Surface Texture and Exploring Identity.

 PE: